 5. When you are finished, export your agent configuration file either as a YAML or environment variables.
+You can also share the file with other collaborators.

 At this time, the Contrast agent configuration editor executes completely offline (meaning after first visit, the page is accessible without an internet connection).
 Updates are downloaded in the background automatically.
 Upgrading to newer versions requires closing all agent configuration app tabs; refreshing is not enough to activate the new version.